bitmakerla/estela/docs/estela/installation/installation.md

 Please refer to the
 [resources annex]({% link estela/installation/resources.md %}){:target="_blank"}
-to complete this step and have all the needed resources up and running.
+to have a detailed information of the resources needed by estela.

 ---